13. JavaScript: Arrays & Loops

 āœļø

-In your Sandbox from earlier, write an array with at least four elements, strings, of things you want to learn.
+1. Write an array with at least four elements (strings) of things you want to learn.

 Placeholders and Counters